annashipman/annashipman.github.io/_posts/2022-07-16-7-concurrency-models-7-weeks.md

 ## Week Seven: The Lambda Architecture

 GPGPU is data parallelism in the small, i.e. on one computer.
-The last chapter looks at data parallelisation in the large, i.e. across multiple machines, and specifically, the batch layer and the speed layer of MapReduce on Hadoop.
+The last chapter looks at data parallelisation in the large, i.e. across multiple machines using the Lambda Architecture; and specifically, the batch layer and the speed layer of MapReduce on Hadoop.

 MapReduce can mean the common pattern of breaking an algorithm down into two steps: a map over a data structure, followed by a reduce operation.
 However, it can also mean something more specific: a system that takes an algorithm encoded as a map followed by a reduce, and efficiently distributes it across a cluster of computers.
 It automatically partitions both the data and its processing, and continues to operate if one or more of these machines fails.